awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-delete-event.md

 ## Delete a Change Calendar event \(console\)<a name="change-calendar-delete-event-console"></a>

-You can delete one AWS Systems Manager Change Calendar \(Change Calendar\) event at a time by using the AWS Management Console\.
+You can delete one AWS Systems Manager Change Calendar event at a time by using the AWS Management Console\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.